zeruhur/plerion/004_equipment.md

 | Standard Spacesuit     | (2 Armor, bulky, sealed)                       | 1,000  |
 | Synthetic Mesh         | (2 Armor)                                      | 6,000  |
 | Tactical Body Armor    | (3 Armor, sealed)                              | 10,000 |

+## Tags

+- **Blast**.
+Affects targets in the area.
+Roll damage for each target separately.
+When in doubt as to how many targets are affected, roll the damage die.
+Example: *- 1d8 Blast means that it affects 1d8 targets near the point of impact, dealing 1d8 to each*.
+- **Bulky**.
+Takes up 2 inventory slots and requires 2 hands to use.
+- **Clumsy**.
+Pass a STR Save or attacks are impaired.
+- **Enhanced**.
+Attacks are enhanced.
+- **Hidden**.
+Concealable on your body, but can be found with a thorough frisk.
+- **Recoilless**.
+A subsequent attack against the same target (without moving yourself) deals +1 damage.
+- **Sealed**.
+User is immune to environmental threats.
+- **Silent**.
+The sound can be identified by those within the same room, but does not draw further attention.
+- **Stun**.
+Pass a STR Save or target loses next turn.

 <!-- <img id="armorimg" class="bottonimg" src="_assets/alien-weapon-3688067.jpg"> -->